Lall-091/sql-docs/docs/relational-databases/polybase/polybase-versioned-feature-summary.md

 - Server name length is bound by 15-character NetBIOS name length limitation.
 If you change the server name after creating it to be 16 characters or longer, PolyBase Data Movement service won't start.

+- Databases that get installed with PolyBase (DWConfiguration, DWDiagnostics, DWQueue) must be in read-write mode in order for PolyBase to function and for Cumulative Update installations to succeed.
+Therefore, it is not supported to have these databases in an Availability Group.

 <!--SQL Server 2016-->
 ::: moniker range="= sql-server-2016 "